Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Experiments and Results

 \subsection{Data}

-We curate two large datasets, named USPTO-Condition and USPTO\_500MT\_Condition for evaluation.
-Data volumes are presented in Table.~\ref{tab:data-info}.
-The visualization of data distribution is depicted in Figure.~\ref{fig:dataset}.
-As depicted in Table.~\ref{tab:data format}, for the USPTO-Condition dataset, five conditions categories are separated by commas in order.
-For the USPTO\_500MT\_Condition dataset, all conditions are combined by dot as strings.
-The detailed data description can be seen in Appendix.~\ref{app: data description}.
+We evaluate on two benchmark datasets, USPTO-Condition and USPTO\_500MT\_Condition, respectively.
+The details of data description are presented in Appendix~\ref{app: data description} and Table~\ref{tab:data format}.
+The visualization of data distribution is depicted in Figure~\ref{fig:dataset}.
+As shown in Table~\ref{tab:data format}, the reaction conditions in the USPTO-Condition dataset are divided into \textbf{five distinct categories}, such as \textit{solvent 1}, \textit{reagent 1}, etc, and presented in a fixed order, which results in a more structured prediction task.
+In contrast, all reaction conditions in USPTO\_500MT\_Condition dataset are \textbf{a single dot-concatenated string}, posing a greater challenge due to the need to generate an unstructured sequence with correct formatting and semantics.